John Ziman

 Ziman was born in Cambridge, England, in 1925.
 His parents were Solomon Netheim Ziman and, Nellie Frances, née Gaster.
 The family emigrated to New Zealand when Ziman was a baby.
 He obtained his early education at Hamilton High School and the Victoria University College.
 He obtained his PhD from Balliol College, Oxford and did his early research on the theory of electrons in liquid metals at the University of Cambridge.

 In 1964 he was appointed professor of theoretical physics at University of Bristol, where he wrote his Elements Of Advanced Quantum Theory (1969) which explains the rudiments of quantum field theory with an elementary condensed matter slant.
 During this period, his interests shifted towards the philosophy of science.
 He argued about the social dimension of science, and the social responsibility of scientists in numerous essays and books.

-He married twice, to Rosemary Dixon in 1951 and secondly to Joan Solomon, and was survived by her and three of his four children.
+He married twice, to Rosemary Dixon in 1951 and secondly to Joan Solomon.
+He had four children, of which one predeceased him.